Explicit Expressions for Iterates of Power Series: Discrete iteration

-Moreover, if $p > n-k$, given that $J_0, \ldots, J_p$ are distinct integers restricted between $k$ and $n$, the summation given above occurs over an empty set.
-The upper bound for $p$ can therefore be either $n-k$, $s$ or, more sharply, their minimum. \end{proof}
+Moreover, if $p > n-k$, given that $R_0, \ldots, R_p$ are distinct integers restricted between $k$ and $n$, the summation given above ranges over an empty set.
+The upper bound for $p$ may be taken as $n-k$, as $s$ or, more sharply, the minimum of these two values. \end{proof}

-In his work, Monkam \cite{Monkam} presented a different formulation of the symmetric polynomial.
-To derive his form, we first use the $h$'s symmetry property to reverse the order of the arguments:
+In his work, Monkam \cite{monkam2020} presented an alternative formulation of the homogeneous symmetric polynomial.
+To obtain his version, we use the second formula of \cref{e:h}.
+Since $r_0 \lambda_0 = k(s-p - \lambda_1 - \ldots - \lambda_p)$, we have